zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver14.md

       	next server.
 	3. Else, if the DNS response has the RCODE "FORMERR" then output *[NO_EDNS_SUPPORT]*.
-	4. Else, if the RCODE has "NOERROR", and has an "OPTION-CODE" and "Version Number" greater than zero,  then output [UNKNOWN_OPTION_CODE_VERSION].
+	4. Else, if the RCODE is "NOERROR", and the response has EDNS version number greater than zero and contains an "OPTION-CODE",  then output *[UNSUPPORTED_EDNS_VER]* and *[UNKNOWN_OPTION_CODE]*.
-	5. Else, if the DNS response has the RCODE "NOERROR" with an OPT record with version greater than zero, then output [UNSUPPORTED_EDNS_VER]
+	5. Else, if the RCODE is "NOERROR", and the response has EDNS version number greater than zero,  then output *[UNSUPPORTED_EDNS_VER]* .
-	6. Else, if the DNS response has the RCODE "NOERROR" and "OPTION-CODE" present in the response then output [UNKNOWN_OPTION_CODE].
+	6. Else, if the RCODE is "NOERROR", and contains an "OPTION-CODE",  then output *[UNKNOWN_OPTION_CODE]*.
 	7. Else, if the DNS response meet the following four criteria, then just go to the next name server (no error):
 		1. If the SOA is not obtained as response in the ANSWER section.